TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Characterizing Datacenter Applications

 When the Web service starts, it loads the virtual machine's binary and bytecode files into memory.
 As a result, at the beginning, file caches occupy a significant portion of the memory.
 Overtime, anon usage slowly grows and file caches get discarded to make space for the anon pages (Figure~\ref{fig:pebs-web-memory-single}).

 Cache applications mostly use file caches for in-memory look-ups.
 As a result, file pages consume most of the allocated memory.
-For Cache1 (Figure~\ref{fig:pebs-cache1-memory-single}) and Cache2 (Figure~\ref{fig:pebs-cache2-memory-single}), the fraction of file caches hover around 70--82\% and 75--80\%, respectively.
-While the fraction of anon and file remains almost steady, if at any point of time, anon usage grows, file caches are discarded to make space for the newly allocated anons.
+For Cache1 and Cache2 (Figure~\ref{fig:pebs-cache1-memory-single}-\ref{fig:pebs-cache2-memory-single}), the fraction of files hovers around 70--82\%.
+While the fraction of anon and file is almost steady, if at any point, anon usage grows, file pages are discarded to accommodate newly allocated anons.

-For Data Warehouse workload, anon pages consume most of the allocated memory -- 85\% of total allocated memory are anons and rest of the 15\% are file pages (Figure~\ref{fig:pebs-warehouse-memory-single}).
+For Data Warehouse workload, anon pages consume most of the allocated memory -- 85\% of the total allocated memory are anons and rest of the 15\% are file pages (Figure~\ref{fig:pebs-warehouse-memory-single}).
 The usage of anon and file pages mostly remains steady.